bitwarden/help/_articles/security/bitwarden-security-white-paper.md

 This also means no one from the Bitwarden team can ever see, read, or reverse engineer to get to your real data.
 Your data is fully encrypted and/or hashed before ever leaving your local device.
 This is a critical step that Bitwarden takes to protect you and your data.

 After creating your account and specifying your Master Password , Bitwarden next generates several keys that are used in protecting your account’s data.

+{% callout note %}
+In mid 2021, Bitwarden introduced Admin Password Reset for Enterprise plans.
+With this option, users and organizations have the opportunity to implement a new policy allowing Administrators and Owners to reset passwords for users.
+For more detail on this feature, visit our help site at [https://bitwarden.com/help/article/releasenotes/](https://bitwarden.com/help/article/releasenotes/)
+{% endcallout %}

 ### Overview of the Master Password Hashing, Key Derivation, and Encryption Process

 #### User Account Creation